yellowdog/python-examples/README.md

   --yes, -y             perform destructive actions without requiring user confirmation
 ```

-## HTTTPS Proxy Support

-The commands will use the value of the environment variable `HTTPS_PROXY` if routing through a proxy is required.
-In addition, the commands can use Proxy Auto-Configuration (PAC) if the `--pac` command line option is specified.

 # Configuration

 By default, the operation of all commands is configured using a TOML configuration file.